hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Deployment

-The Discord Bot is setup with a Heroku Application that automatically deploys the `main` branch on update.
+The Discord Bot is set up with a Heroku Application that automatically deploys the `main` branch on update.
 Therefore, be careful updating the `main` branch.

 Note: If you are using the Heroku CLI to manually deploy, you will need to follow the instructions provided by Heroku in the application dashboard.
 For more information, visit "[Git - For an Existing Heroku App](https://devcenter.heroku.com/articles/git#for-an-existing-heroku-app)".

 ## Testing the Bot

-To test your setup, you can run the command `!ping` in your server.
+To test your setup, you can run the command `!ping` on your server.
 The Discord Bot will respond `Pong!` if your setup was a success.

-Note: If you changed your Discord Bot prefix, the command will no longer be `!ping`, but instead `!new-prefix ping`.
+Note: If you change your Discord Bot prefix, the command will no longer be `!ping`, but instead `!new-prefix ping`.

 > Note: This applies to both locally developed Discord Bot and Heroku developed Discord Bot.